Hong Kong Dress Code

 Appropriate dress is considered a sign of respect in Hong Kong

 It is important to demonstrate at an interview good appearance as well as good manners.
 So, dress neatly and conservatively.
 Formal dark, muted colour suits are the uniform of choice for both women and men.
 The dress should be simple, appropriate and matching with the job you are applied for, as well as with the culture of the company.
 Look smart, stable and clean.

 Men usually wear conservative and lightweight Western-style grey, dark blue, brown or black suits, white or light blue shirts and conservative plain ties or ties with small patterns.
 You may select a red tie to impress your interviewer.
 Shoes should be classic in dark colours matching the outfit.

 Women should wear conservative dresses, suits or skirts and blouses in dark, muted colours with black or brown leather shoes.
 We recommend closed flat shoes or moderately high-heels.
 Avoid wearing too much make-up, eye-catching accessories and wear only discreet jewellery.
 Usually wear just a wedding ring or engagement ring.
 It is preferable for women to look simple, without much jewellery or accessories.

 Dress for the job you want, not for the job you have

-Red is considered a lucky color.
+Red is considered a lucky colour.
 Wearing a red tie, a red blouse, or another red piece of clothing might have a positive effect on your host.
 If you want to accessorize, a fancy watch or an elegant necklace also help you dress to impress.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, undershirts, T-shirts, open shoes and thongs are never acceptable.
-If the wind was blowing, comb your hair before making first contact at the reception.
+If the wind was blowing, comb your hair before making the first contact at the reception.